kmcgillivray/latenightcodeclub/_posts/2017-09-05-mindful-code-exercises.md

 ## Meditation bookends

-Start each coding session with a few minutes of sitting meditation ([Headspace](http://headspace.com) can help) and end each session with a few minutes of walking meditation.
+Start each coding session with a few minutes of sitting meditation and end each session with a few minutes of walking meditation.

 ## Pre- and post-commit breathing